• Skip to primary navigation

 2- Do.
 Not.
 Buy.
 That.
 Stock.

-3- Seek help from a trained professional (e.g., a REAL financial advisor).
+3- Seek help from a trained professional (e.g., a Real Financial Professional).

-At this point, PID appears to be all over the world.
-You may even run into asymptomatic carriers who have gotten wildly wealthy off of hope-based investing by sheer luck.
-Just remember that for each of them, there are ten more investors for whom PID has caused financial ruin.
+PID appears to be all over the world.
+You may even run into asymptomatic carriers who have gotten wildly wealthy from hope-based investing by sheer luck.
+Just remember that for each of them, there are 10 more investors for whom PID has caused financial ruin.

 Be safe out there, people, and stay vigilant.